madsmtm/security-txt/README.md

-# security.txt
+# security-txt

-A security.txt parser for Rust - Draft 09
+A security.txt draft 09 parser for Rust